Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: Proof of the Main Theorem

-This means that the intervals being sifted of primes up to $i$ when choosing $\ell$ have size $\frac{n}{t(t+1)}$ and so, as long as both $N$ and $M$ are chosen not too large (meaning that $t<NM$ is not too large), these intervals are sufficiently long to apply Lemma \ref{lem:sieveinterval} to approximate the count of such integers.
+The innermost sum above counts integers sifted of primes up to $i$ in the interval $\left(\frac{n}{(t+1)},\frac{n}{t}\right]$ which has size $\frac{n}{t(t+1)}$.
+So, as long as both $N$ and $M$ are chosen not too large (meaning that $t<NM$ is not too large), these intervals are sufficiently long to apply Lemma \ref{lem:sieveinterval} to approximate the count of such integers.
 Doing so gives